infinum/dotnet-handbook/Data storage/Entity Framework.md

 ### Migrations

 In the example above, we created User and Comment classes with **Entity Type Configuration** which describes how the data should "behave".
-Now, if we want to take a snapshot of that data with the configuration and translate it to the database automatically, Entity framework has the easy solution for us! **Migrations** help us create entity types by reverse engineering the schema of a database.
+Now, if we want to take a snapshot of that data with the configuration and translate it to the database automatically, Entity framework has an easy solution for us! **Migrations** help us create entity types by reverse engineering the schema of a database.

-First step is to go into your **Startup** Class and configure the Database Context in a way it knows where to look for configurations for the migrations, we will just upgrade the code we had above (we don't need to do this if we are using Data Annotations, but we avoid using them):
+The first step is to go into your **Startup** Class and configure the Database Context in a way it knows where to look for configurations for the migrations, we will just upgrade the code we had above (we don't need to do this if we are using Data Annotations, but we avoid using them):

 ```c#
 services.AddDbContext<YourTypeOfDbContext>(options =>